ogorton/ogorton.github.io/README.md

    At UC Irvine, Department of Chemistry with [Filipp Furche](https://ffgroup.chem.uci.edu/members/filipp/), during Fall 2019 and Spring 2020.
    - Collaborated to develop formalism for Nuclear-Electronic Orbital method using time-dependent density functional theory

-## T e a c h i n g
+## P r o f e s s i o n a l
+* Served as a referee for Physical Review C
-1. Graduate Teaching Associate
+* Graduate Teaching Associate

    At San Diego State Univeristy, Department of Physics, during 2016 - 2020.
    - Independently led lectures and exams for introductory-level physics lab courses